geerlingguy/ansible-role-composer/README.md

 GitHub OAuth token, used to avoid GitHub API rate limiting errors when building and rebuilding applications using Composer.
 Follow GitHub's directions to [Create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) if you run into these rate limit errors.

+    composer_gitlab_access_token: ''
+    composer_gitlab_domain: gitlab.com

+GitLab access token and domain to connect to.
+Follow GitLab's directions to [Create a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
+If you host GitLab yourself or want to use another instance than gitlab.com, overwrite `composer_gitlab_domain`.

     php_executable: php

 The executable name or full path to the PHP executable.
 This is defaulted to `php` if you don't override the variable.